-- 22. Patel is a financial planner who has been employed by Coast Capital for many years.
-He provides professional investment advice to clients and members of the credit union.
-In that capacity, he is responsible for reviewing clients' investments, providing clients with information about investment opportunities, exploring, investigating and evaluating investment opportunities, advising clients about suitable investments, and coordinating the sale of third-party investment vehicles to clients. - 23.
-In the course of providing professional investment advice to clients as part of his employment with Coast Capital, Patel presented existing clients with the "Mark Anthony Investment" as an investment opportunity that he recommended to them.
-In addition, Patel recommended the "Mark Anthony Investment" to other employees of Coast Capital.
+- 24. Patel is a financial planner who has been employed by Coast Capital for many years and has been a dealing representative for Worldsource since 2008.
+He provides professional investment advice to clients and members of the credit union and to clients of Worldsource.
+In that capacity, he is responsible for reviewing clients' investments, providing clients with information about investment opportunities, exploring, investigating and evaluating investment opportunities, advising clients about suitable investments, and coordinating the sale of third-party investment vehicles to clients, including Worldsource investments since 2008. - 25.
+In the course of providing professional investment advice to clients as part of his employment with Coast Capital and as a registered dealing representative of Worldsource, Patel presented existing clients with the "Mark Anthony Investment" as an investment opportunity that he recommended to them.
+In addition, Patel recommended the "Mark Anthony Investment" to other employees of Coast Capital. - 26.
+If the client or employee of Coast Capital or the client of Worldsource, as the case may be, was interested in pursuing the investment opportunity, Patel took all necessary steps to facilitate the investment by those Class members.
+In particular: - (a) Patel introduced the Class members to Samji and would meet together with them and Samji; - (b) the "Letter of Direction" required by Samji to invest in the "Mark Anthony Investment" were signed by Class members in Patel's office at Coast Capital; - (c) Class members renewed their investment in the "Mark Anthony Investment" by signing a new "Letter of Direction" in Patel's office at Coast Capital; - (d) Patel accepted cheques or other instruments from Class members with funds to be placed in trust with Samji for the purpose of the "Mark Anthony Investment" from his office at Coast Capital;

-- 24. If the client or employee of Coast Capital was interested in pursuing the investment opportunity, Patel took all necessary steps to facilitate the investment by those Class members.
-In particular: - (a) Patel introduced the Class members to Samji and would meet together with them and Samji; - (b) the "Letter of Direction" required by Samji to invest in the "Mark Anthony Investment" were signed by Class members in Patel's office at Coast Capital; - (c) Class members renewed their investment in the "Mark Anthony Investment" by signing a new "Letter of Direction" in Patel's office at Coast Capital; - (d) Patel accepted cheques from Class members with funds to be placed in trust with Samji for the purpose of the "Mark Anthony Investment" from his office at Coast Capital; - (e) Patel provided to Class members Interest Payments produced from the ostensible"Mark Anthony Investment" from Samji from his office at Coast Capital; and - (f) Patel communicated with Class members regarding the "Mark Anthony Investment" through his Coast Capital email account. - 25.
-Patel never took any reasonable or proper steps to evaluate or investigate the merit or legitimacy of the "Mark Anthony Investment" scheme being promoted by Samji.
+- (e) Patel provided to Class members Interest Payments produced from the ostensible "Mark Anthony Investment" from Samji from his office at Coast Capital; and - (f) Patel communicated with Class members regarding the "Mark Anthony Investment" through his Coast Capital email account. - 27.
+Patel never took any reasonable or proper steps to evaluate or investigate the merit or legitimacy of the "Mark Anthony Investment" scheme being promoted by Samji. - 28.
+Coast Capital failed to take reasonable and proper steps to supervise Patel in the discharge of his employment responsibilities as a financial planner providing investment advice and services to members and clients of Coast Capital, including the representative Plaintiffs, Larry and Jun Jer.
+In particular, Coast Capital failed to review from time to time the investment products recommended by Patel to members and clients of Coast Capital, including the representative Plaintiffs Larry and Jun Jer.